reduxjs/redux/docs/recipes/reducers/07-UpdatingNormalizedData.md

 }
 ```

 This requires the least amount of work on the reducer side, but does require that the action creator potentially do a fair amount of work to organize the data into the correct shape before the action is dispatched.
-It also doesn't solve potentially deleting an item.
+It also doesn't handle trying to delete an item.

 ### Slice Reducer Composition